Discovery the Beauty of the Himalayas: The World’s Highest and Most Picturesque Mountains

 The traditional music and dance of the Himalayas is both energetic and spiritual.
 Local music often features the sounds of drums and other percussion instruments, and performances are often accompanied by colorful costumes.
 The traditional dances are usually performed by a group, and they often involve intricate movements and gestures.

 The people of the Himalayas are also known for their strong sense of style.
 Women often wear bright and colorful saris, while men dress in jackets and dhotis.
 Traditional jewelry is also popular, and is often made from silver and turquoise.
+You can get more info directly on the travel agency’s website.

 Discover the Wildlife and Flora of the Region